 String, user comment that gets copied to a query log file.

-: instructs Manticore to stop looking for results as soon as it findsN
+: Instructs Manticore to stop processing results as soon as it findsN

 .